-Ice jams in Hangman Creek along Highway 195 near Spokane could cause flooding overnight before the region’s rivers recede Friday as experts predict, according to the National Weather Service.
+Ice jams in Latah Creek along Highway 195 near Spokane could cause flooding overnight before the region’s rivers begin receding today as experts predict, according to the National Weather Service.

-Over the last two days, Spokane lost at least half of its snowpack and the water content within it, the NWS said.
+Over the last two days, Spokane lost at least half of its snow pack and the water content within it, the weather service said.

-Along with Hangman, ice jams in the Palouse River, and the St. Joe River and St. Maries River in North Idaho have also been reported.
+Along with Latah, ice jams in the Palouse River, the St. Joe River and the St. Maries River have been reported.

-The ice creates dam-like structures in the river that “can build rapidly, and they can also release as suddenly as they build,” said Royce Fontenot, a service hydrologist with the NWS.
+The ice creates damlike structures in the river that “can build rapidly, and they can also release as suddenly as they build,” said Royce Fontenot, a service hydrologist with the weather service.

 The Palouse River at Potlatch and the Coeur d’Alene River at Cataldo were expected to crest at or above flood stage overnight.